PacktPublishing/Hands-on-System-Programming-with-Linux/Further_reading.md

 	- *Intro to Real-Time Linux for Embedded Developers* : interview with Steven Rostedt: https://www.linuxfoundation.org/blog/2013/03/intro-to-real-time-linux-for-embedded-developers/

-## Ch 19, File I/O Part II - More Advanced Aspects : Further Reading
+## Ch 18, Advanced File I/O : Further Reading

 - A collection of useful CLI (command line interface) wrapper utilities called *linux-ftools* is available on github here : https://github.com/david415/linux-ftools.
 It provides the fincore(1) (that's to be read as "f-in-core"), fadvise(1) and fallocate(1) utilities; do check out their GitHub README and try them out